d70-t/ipldstore/README.md

 ```

-Now that we've got full control over our backend, we can also have a look at what's stored inside:
+Now that we've got full control over our `backend`, we can also have a look at what's stored inside:

 ````python
 >>> print(backend)